What does a Food and Beverage Manager do?

 How to become a Food and Beverage Manager?

-- Gain experience in entry-level positions.
+- Gain experience in food and beverage operations.

 - Pursue formal education in hospitality management.